 The island is home to eighty families, about 250 people in total.
 The island is only 10 km long and there is one town with only one school.
-This is the only place on the island with an internet connection.
+Internet access is limited and there's only one TV channel.

 In October 1961, the island's volcano erupted and the whole population went to live in the UK.
-They got jobs and new homes, but they didn't like the lifestyle there and missed their life on the island.
+They got jobs and new homes, but they didn't like the lifestyle there and they missed their life on the island.
 They found it very hard to live in a society where money is the most important thing.
-So, in November 1962, they returned to Tristan da Cunha - they were happier without television, cars and the stress of modern life!
+So, in November 1962, they returned to Tristan da Cunha they were happier without television, cars and the stress of modern life!

-FACT!
-Queen Mary's Peak, the volcano in the middle of the island, is 2000 metres high - and it's active!
+> FACT!
+Queen Mary's Peak, the 2000 metres high - and it's active!